mariarezende07/mariarezende07/README.md

 -----
 ## <img src="https://media.giphy.com/media/QTfX9Ejfra3ZmNxh6B/giphy.gif" width="30"> Experience

 ### **BTG Pactual (January 2022 – April 2022)**
-*Summer Intern in Operations - Change the bank*
+*Summer Intern*

-- Developed a web application from a VBA system.
+- Developed web applications by reinterpreting VBA systems, using Microsoft SQL Server for database management.
-- Implemented a website including front end (Bootstrap, JavaScript, JQuery), back end (Flask) and database storage system (Microsoft SQL Server)
+- Collaborated in front-end development, utilizing technologies like Bootstrap, JavaScript, and JQuery to enhance the user experience.
+- Contributed to back-end development, using Python with the Flask framework to create dynamic functionalities and interactions in the web application.

+### **QI Tech (November 2022 – May 2023)**
+*Software Engineering Intern*

+- Developed the internal Open Finance system, covering registration data and payments, using APIs with FastAPI and Falcon frameworks, monitoring APIs with CloudWatch and GCP Kubernetes, and deploying on AWS infrastructure using TerraForm scripts.
+- Implemented the consent management system with a web interface created in React.
+- Researched the use of Open Finance data for credit analysis algorithms and fraud detection.

 ## <img src="https://media.giphy.com/media/MB75OzWrpUMOWfBHg0/giphy.gif" width="30"> Education

 ### **Polytechnic School of the University of Sao Paulo (POLI-USP) (February 2020 – Present)**
-*Mechatronics Engineering*
+*Bachelor of Mechatronic Engineering*

 ### **ITB Profª Maria Sylvia Chaluppe Mello (January 2017 – December 2019)**

-*Web Development technical course*
+*Technical Course in Informatics and Systems Development*

 ## <img src="https://media.giphy.com/media/g01P1Z9IjHtsf5TjQm/giphy.gif" width="30"> Research Experience & Activities

-### **Turing USP (May 2022 – Present)**
+### **Turing USP (May 2022 – July 2023)**
-*Research in quantitative finance and NLP*
+*Artificial Intelligence Student*

+- Analyzed and processed data using Jupyter Notebooks and Python.
-- Analized a literature corpus using Word2Vec and BERT
+- Utilized Word2Vec and BERT models for sentiment analysis.
-- Developed a trading robot which predicts stock prices by analyzing qualitative data from news and foruns
-- Participated in a project to explore the tweets of the presidential candidates
-- Organized financial market internal classes
-- Produced courseware about RNNs
+- Used PyTorch to develop functions that calculate similarity based on Euclidean distance and cosine similarity.
+- Connected to Reddit’s API to extract user comments in posts, cleaned and analyzed the data, integrating the Enelvo library to clean slangs and filter relevant posts.
+- Collected news from Brazilian magazines using ScraPy framework.
+- Conducted quantitative analysis of stock data using libraries like Pandas and Numpy.
+- Developed LSTM Neural Networks.

 ### **ThundeRatz robotics team (September 2020 – December 2021)**
-*Member of the computer science area*

-- Programmed a RSS2D simulated team, which tries to copy real soccer players’ decisions.
-Implemented reinforcement learning and neural networks in decision systems through data extracted from the games.
+*Software Engineer*

+- Developed a C++ simulation to replicate soccer players’ decision-making.
+- Extracted and cleaned match data using Python scripts.
+- Analyzed data using statistical concepts to improve decision-making algorithms and behaviors.
+- Used extracted data to feed a neural network algorithm in C++, aiming for improvements in certain behaviors.
-- Developed a Trekking/Magellan autonomous robot that avoid obstacles and has a target point by using control algorithms and computer vision (YOLO).
+- Developed a robot capable of autonomous movement to avoid obstacles and reach points of interest.
+- Implemented control algorithms (PID) in C++ to assist trajectory following and simulations in ROS.
+- Utilized computer vision to locate a point of interest, using the YOLO v4 computer vision model and manipulating the model using PyTorch.
+- Created a dataset and applied Data Augmentation techniques to enhance the algorithm’s quality using Python scripts and the OpenCV library

-### **LDC - Dynamics and Control Lab (November 2020 – August 2022)**
+### **EPUSP Control Laboratory (LDC) (November 2020 – August 2022)**
-*Research in Control*
+*Undergraduate Researcher*

-- Designed a formation control algorithm for unmanned ground vehicles
+- Developed a control algorithm to enable the formation and coordinated movement of autonomous vehicles in a group.
-- Performed simulations through MATLAB
+- Implemented and adjusted the algorithm to ensure the correct functioning of the formation system.
+- Conducted simulations using MATLAB software to test and validate the algorithm’s performance in different scenarios.
+- Analyzed simulation results to optimize and improve the control algorithm.

 ### **Department of Mechanical and Mechatronics Engineering (POLI-USP) (March 2021 – July 2021)**
-*Tutor for Intro to Mechatronics*
+*Teaching Assistant for Introduction to Mechatronic Engineering*

-- Built simulation enviroment for line follower robot
+- Developed a simulation environment for a line-following vehicle in ROS (Robot Operating System).
-- Produced courseware about Git, Docker and ROS
+- Created educational material on Git, Docker, and ROS.
-- Guided course students through the realization of the robot project
+- Mentored students during the execution of the project proposed by the teaching team.

 ##  <img src="https://media.giphy.com/media/dxIWYNNVCxFXdP76XE/giphy.gif" width="30"> Acknowledgments